 Founded by the Roman emperor Pompey as Pompaelo, or Pampeiopolis, Pamplona was successively taken by the Franks, the Goths, and the Moors.
 In 750, the Pamplonians put themselves under the protection of Charlemagne and managed to expel the Arabs temporarily.
 But the foreign commander took advantage of this trust to destroy the city walls; when he was driven out once more by the Moors, the Navarrese took their revenge, ambushing and slaughtering the retreating Frankish army as it fled over the Pyrenees through the mountain pass of Roncesvalles in 778.
-This is the episode depicted in the 11th-century Song of Roland, although the anonymous French cast the aggressors as Moors.
+This is the episode depicted in the 11th-century Song of Roland, the earliest surviving major work of French literature, although its anonymous French poet cast the aggressors as Moors.
 For centuries after that, Pamplona remained three argumentative towns until they were forcibly incorporated into one city by Carlos III (the Noble, 1387–1425) of Navarra.